Debkou/myJavaBotchi/README.md

 * [Code license](./LICENSE.code) *(all files except those for other licenses)*
 * [Map license](./LICENSE.map) *(`office.tmj` and the map visual as well)*
 * [Assets license](./LICENSE.assets) *(the files inside the `src/assets/` folder)*

-### About third party assets

-If you add third party assets in your map, do not forget to:

-1. Credit the author and license of a tileset with the "tilesetCopyright" property by etiding the tileset in Tiled.
-2. Add the tileset license text in *LICENSE.assets*.
-3. Credit the author and license of a map with the "mapCopyright" property in the custom properties of the map.
-4. Add the map license text in *LICENSE.map*.